-The Company incurred a net loss of USD 12,859 (2016: USD 15,318) for the year ended 31 March 2017 and as at that date, its total liabilities exceeded its total assets by USD 494,410,144 (2016:shareholder's equity USD 9,375,208)
+The Company incurred a net loss of USD 26,404 (2017: USD 12,859) for the year ended 31 March 2018 and as at that date, its total liabilities exceeded its total assets by USD 495,152,879 (2017: USD 494,410,144)

-The directors have received a letter of support from Vedanta Limited, the intermediate holding company, who will provide financial support to the Company to enable the latter to meet its obligations as and when they fall due and to carry on its current business for the next 12 months.
+The directors have received a letter of support from Vedanta Limited, the immediate holding company, who will provide financial support to the Company to enable the latter to meet its obligations as and when they fall due and to carry on its current business for the next 12 months.
+The Company owns investments which have positive net asset values and which are profitable which provides the directors with comfort that support will continue to be provided by the group or could be obtained from the subsidiaries.